 Date Consultation undertaken Outcomes 26/10/2022 SWMP provided to DPE Water by Transgrid on 17/10/2022.
 DPE Water advised that they had no comments on the plan.
-Consultation noted and record incorporated into the SWMP.

-1.5.5 NSW DEPARTMENT OF PRIMARY INDUSTRIES
+1.5.5.
+NSW Department of Primary Industries

 Table 1-5 outlines consultation undertaken to date with NSW DPI in the preparation of this SWMP.